cryocuhk/liulin523.github.io/_pages/home.md

 </div>

 We use a wide range of methods, including geophysics, geodesy, and remote sensing.
-We adopt new tools, develop new algorithms, make new observations to quantify the dynamics of the crospheric systems (see [Research](research)).
+We adopt new tools, develop new algorithms, make new observations to quantify the dynamics of the cryospheric systems (see [Research](research)).

  **We are  looking for new PhD students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**